About this listing

 Yosemite - 60 minutes

 Calaveras Big Trees - 50 minutes

 Dodge Ridge Ski Area - 40 minutes

 Check in 2PM to 8PM - let us know your arrival time so we can have the gates open.
 You will be given the automatic gate code after check in so you can go and come freely.
 If you need to be later that 8PM please let us know your arrival time so we can be looking for you and plan accordingly

 Check out time 11AM

-The Hacienda property is privately owned; the owners are not responsible for any accidents, injuries or illness that occurs while on the premises or its facilities.
+The Hacienda property is privately owned; the owners are not responsible for any accidents, injuries or illness that occurs while on the premises.
 The Homeowners are not responsible for the loss of personal belongings or valuables of the guest.
 By accepting this reservation, it is agreed that all guests are expressly assuming the risk of any harm arising from their use of the premises.

 No Smoking in the house - Smoking is permitted outside away from house.
 Please use ash trays outside to control cigarette butts.

 Please don’t leave DIRTY dishes and cups and empty and ½ empty water bottles in the rooms and around the property.
 Remember this is a private home